herniza/potato/Theory/Refactoring/Design Pattern.md

     > lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.
 5. Prototype
     > lets you copy existing objects without making your code dependant on their class

+## Structural
+---
+1. Facade
+    > is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.
+It hides much of the complexity and makes the subsystem easy to use.